 Figure 6.14: Treemap: Devices and Traffic on our Network [FILENAME 793725c06f014]

-We should repeat what treemaps are encoding and simplify it as it’s important: a treemap uses area and color to encode two quantitative values.
+To clarify and simplify the definition: a treemap uses area and color to encode two quantitative values.
 In other words, a treemap combines two relatively inaccurate methods of encoding quantities.
-This makes treemaps difficult to do well and relatively simple to confuse readers.
-Like pie charts and bubble plots, there are usually better visualization methods to communicate the data.
+This makes treemaps difficult to do well and often confusing to consumers.
+The same rule applies to treemaps as for pie charts and bubble plots: there are usually better visualization methods to communicate the data.

 Communicating Distributions